 Best Trash Can of 2021

-If you're seeking a sleek trash receptacle that can handle holding your smelliest garbage without breaking the bank, we recommend the AmazonBasics Rectangle Soft-Close Trash Can.
-This kitchen model was the winner or runner-up in most of our tests.
-If a bag breaks or leaks, its removable plastic can liner makes it easy to clean.
+If you're seeking a sleek trash receptacle that can handle your smelliest garbage without breaking the bank, we recommend the AmazonBasics Rectangle Soft-Close Trash Can.
+This kitchen model scored among the top products in nearly every one of our performance tests.
+If a bag breaks or leaks, its removable plastic liner makes things easy to clean.
 The exterior is easy to wipe down with a damp cloth and leaves little to no streaking.
-There's no need to worry about the bag falling because the trash bag wraps around the plastic can liner and tucks into the trash can body, locking the bag in place.
+There's no need to worry about the bag falling because the trash bag wraps around the plastic can liner and tucks into the can's body, locking itself into place.
 This system provides the added perk of no plastic bag left exposed.
 We left sauerkraut inside for over 24 hours and didn't smell a thing, so we'd say the most impressive feature of this model is that it locks in smells incredibly well.

-As far as cost is concerned, the AmazonBasics Rectangle Soft-Close Trash Can is right in the middle of the pack.
-At half the cost of its closest competitors with many of the same features, we feel it offers great value and performance.
+As far as cost is concerned, the AmazonBasics Rectangle Soft-Close is right in the middle of the pack.
+At half the cost of its closest competitors with many of the same features, we feel it offers a great balance of value and performance.

-The GLAD Plastic Step Trash Can is your standard plastic foot pedal can.
-Since it's plastic, there is no worry of leaving streaks after cleaning, making this trash can the easiest to wipe clean of exterior filth.
+The Glad Plastic Step Trash Can is your standard plastic foot pedal can.
+Since it's plastic, there is no worry of leaving streaks after cleaning, making this receptacle the easiest to wipe clean of exterior filth.
 We feel the value it presents is excellent as one of the lower-priced models we tested.

 Unlike all the other contenders, the one prominent feature this model lacks is the ability for the lid to stand up on its own.
-When emptying, replacing the bag, and cleaning, this required our testers to keep a foot on the pedal.
+When emptying, replacing the bag, and cleaning, this means that our testers were required to keep a foot on the pedal.
 The foot pedal also may take some getting used to at first because it's about an inch higher off the ground than all the others.
 When searching for the pedal, we even missed it a few times.

 If having the bag fall into your garbage can is your pet peeve and reaching into that dark, smelly abyss is your biggest fear, then the Glad 13 Gallon Stainless Steel Step Trash Can with Clorox Odor Protection is what you need.
 Metal arms wrap around and lock the trash bag in place, so the bag will likely rip long before it ever slips down.
 This model also comes with a trash bag compartment, so the bags are never out of reach.

 Along with the good comes some bad, and the metal arms that hold the bag are pretty loud when they slap against the inside of the can.
 Even though the rest of the can looks sturdy, the lid itself is also pretty thin.
-While we don't recommend sitting on any of these trash cans, we especially advise against it with this one.
+While we don't recommend sitting on any of these products in our test lineup, we especially advise against it with this one.

 The iTouchless 13 Gallon Stainless Steel Automatic Trash Can with Odor-Absorbing Filter is unique, as it has a motion sensor opening mechanism.
 There are a few others like it on the market, but after some research, we selected this one as the best choice to join our review.
 This is an excellent and affordable option for you if you have trouble operating a traditional foot-pedal can.
 It has a built-in carbon odor filter that will help alleviate odor over extended periods and a locking feature that prevents pets and children from setting off the motion sensor and getting inside to make a mess.
 It is a nice size and should be able to integrate itself comfortably into your kitchen.